-The remaining 27 appeals that were dismissed were for small scale development - in 16 cases, for small residential schemes, the Inspector ruled against development, which would have yielded 32 dwelling units.
-The remaining 11 cases that were dismissed related to householder applications (annexes, stores, windows and extensions).
+The remaining 26 appeals that were dismissed were for minor development - in 22 cases, for residential development.
+The remaining 4 cases that were dismissed related to householder applications (for replacement windows and extensions) and a livestock barn.

 PARISH / COMMUNITY PLANS